The Molm Family Gator Career Closet

 Students will find some of the following items in the closet: suits, blazers, dress pants, professional skirts, heels, dress shoes, flats, belts, ties, scarves, jewelry, blouses, cardigans, and button-down shirts.

-Professional headshots are offered by a student volunteer photographer through the Closet.
-Head shots are taken in the Molm Family Gator Career Closet lobby on the ground floor of the Career Connections Center.
-Times are listed below and are subject to change.
+Professional headshots are provided outside the Molm Family Gator Career Closet located on the Ground Level of the Career Connections Center.
+Appointments are required and are subject to change.

 - Open during University academic sessions